 US Department of State - Careers Representing America

-This position is located in the Adjudication section of the Colorado Passport Agency in Denver, Colorado.
-The incumbent will serve on a rotational basis in the Regular Adjudication and Public Application Unit, receiving both classroom and on-the-job training in the examination and adjudication of passport applications.
+This position is located in the Adjudication section of a Passport Agency in Washington DC.
+The Passport Specialist serves on a rotational basis in both the Regular Adjudication and Public Application units.

 One or more vacancies may be filled using this job opportunity announcement.